Glasgow and Milngavie Junction Railway: The Bennie Railplane

 The inventor George Bennie developed a system known as the Bennie Railplane; it adopted some features of the 1901 Schwebebahn in Wuppertal, Germany, the Wuppertal Suspension Railway.

 It was a lightweight single vehicle suspended from an overhead track; the track was supported on gantries.
 The intention was that fast through passenger trains could be run above traditional railways, segregating them from slower traffic without an additional land take.
 The Burnbrae Dye Works branch had closed in 1926 and Bennie built a short demonstration section of his line above it.
 Publicity photographs taken at the time show a goods train below the Bennie vehicle, but the goods train was placed there for the photography, and was not actually in revenue service.
 (However the journalists and others were taken to the track's "station" by passenger train on the Dye Works branch.)

 A demonstration run for the press was arranged for 4 July 1930.
 The vehicle was electrically powered, driving a propeller, the only electrically powered airscrew driven suspended monorail ever to be built.
 The vehicle made use of lightweight Duralumin in the structure and cladding of the Railplane, a material that, "to the best of [the author's] knowledge, had never previously been used structurally in railway carriage or public service vehicle design".
 The demonstration track was 426 feet (130 m) long.
 Bennie attracted much attention for his scheme, and was a skilful publicist.
 However the system was not adopted in any practical application.
 Available documentation does not explain how junctions and crossovers were to be dealt with, and approaches to established railway managements in the UK and elsewhere resulted in the view that the system would abstract from, and not complement, the existing railway.
 Some free-standing routes were considered, particularly to airports, but were never proceeded with.
 Bennie was declared bankrupt in 1937.

 The railplane and its track were scrapped in 1956.

-The shed where the vehicle was stored is now (2015) in use by Kelvin Timber (West) Ltd adjacent to Main Street, Milngavie; a blue plaque commemorating the trial is fixed to the wall at the point where the Burnbrae dyeworks branch, and the test track, crossed.
+As of 2015 the shed where the vehicle was stored is in use by Kelvin Timber (West) Ltd adjacent to Main Street, Milngavie; a blue plaque commemorating the trial is fixed to the wall at the point where the Burnbrae dyeworks branch, and the test track, crossed.